 Another thing we tried during our trip was the Kosovar beef sausage (suxhuk), which is well known not only in Kosovo but in all of Western Europe.
-Their sausage (suxhuk), Megi’s favorite, has the right amount of spices and thick texture.
+Their sausage (suxhuk), Megi’s favorite, has the right amount of spices and a thick texture.
 It is typically served with sour cream mixed with salt and garlic, so yummy.

 For dinner, we got fli again, and this time they served it with dhallte (salted yogurt and water drink), while for Megi, this tasted delicious, but we wouldn’t recommend it to those who dislike milk or yogurt.
 Ryan was less of a fan.
 Overall food was excellent, and fli and Kosovo sausage were our favorites.

 Those interested in what might be a traditional local libation should seek out Rakia.
 Rakia (or rakija) is a way of life in the Balkans and an unavoidable part of Kosovo travel.
 Some hardcore Kosovar people even have it in the morning, claiming it kills the bacteria in your stomach.
-It is a powerful spirit and not entirely pleasant straight-up unless you enjoy it in cocktails like a Pear Rakia.
+It is a powerful spirit and not entirely pleasant straight-u unless you enjoy it in cocktails like a Pear Rakia.

 Nightlife in Kosovo

 The bar we went to in Prishtina was called Rockuzinë, a rock music club that translates to Rock Cuisine.
 They had live music and were primarily attended by young people (ages 18-30).
-The bar was small so it could get crowded at times.
+The bar was small, so that it could get crowded at times.
 They offered typical bar drinks, and we got giggles from the server when we ordered coffee and apple juice; they didn’t have either.
 Rockkuzine was among the most popular bars, according to the conference host who invited us.
 The location was not very convenient as it was not close to other bars/restaurants; it was off the freeway, about 10 min walk from the other restaurants and coffee shops.
 Overall we liked the ambiance of this bar and would recommend it if you enjoy rock music.

 Where to stay in Kosovo

 While we can’t speak much about the overall quality of hotels in the city (as we had everything organized for us), we can speak about the hotel we stayed at, Hotel City.
 Hotel City is located near the heart of Prishtina and offers modern rooms.
-There is a restaurant/café on the bottom floor that provides complimentary breakfast.
+A restaurant/café on the bottom floor provides complimentary breakfast.
 Next door is a small grocery store that contains food, snacks, drinks, and toiletries.
 There is also a service to travel back to the airport, and the front desk will call a taxi to visit the city.

 The links below provide accommodations and vacation rentals in the capital city of Prishtina.
 If you want to look at other towns, enter the city name into the search engine.
-Compare Expedia and Booking.com as not all options are available at both locations.
-Booking.com is European based, and they often have accommodations that Expedia does not offer.
+Compare Expedia and Booking.com, as not all options are available at both locations.
+Booking.com is European-based, and they often have accommodations that Expedia does not offer.
 Always look closely at recent reviews before booking.

 What is the weather like in Kosovo?

 Kosovo’s geographical location is influenced by continental air masses resulting in relatively cold winters with heavy snowfall and hot, dry summers and falls.
 Kosovo has 270 days of sunshine a year.
 Be warned; the summers are scorching hot.
 Staying hydrated is very important.
-It is the Mediterranean and alpine influences create regional variation.
+It is the Mediterranean and alpine influences that create regional variation.
 The highest rainfall is between October and December.